5 Best Nickel Free Cookware For Nickel Free Food

 Similarly, 18/8 stainless steel has 18% chromium and 8% nickel.

-In terms of performance, the difference between 18/10 and 18/8 is negligible, disregard whatever marketing terms which different manufacturers use on their advertisements, cookware made with 18/10 and 18/8 will perform the same way, of all things being equal.
+In terms of performance, the difference between 18/10 and 18/8 is negligible, disregard whatever marketing terms which different manufacturers use in their advertisements, cookware made with 18/10 and 18/8 will perform the same way, of all things being equal.

 304 stainless steel is called “austenitic” type stainless steel because of its non-magnetic nature(That’s why you can use a block of magnet to find out if stainless steel jewelry is made of stainless steel or not).